iconix/iconix.github.io/_posts/2018-06-15-scholar-week2.md

 ## Part III.
 PyTorch: first impressions

+Last week, I explained my decision to [give PyTorch a spin this summer](/career/2018/06/08/scholar-week1#part-iv-why-i-chose-pytorch-over-tensorflow).
+One week in, here are my first impressions:

 1. The [official tutorials](https://pytorch.org/tutorials/) are quite good - and so are some [unofficial](https://github.com/spro/practical-pytorch) ones.
 They really helped me get off the ground with PyTorch this week.
 2. PyTorch really does feel like Python!
 I like how closely tied to `numpy` it is.
 I also haven't been tripped up by the _philosophy_ of the library itself yet.
 3. Via Google searches, [discuss.pytorch.org](https://discuss.pytorch.org/) has been very useful for debugging small issues so far.
 I'm glad that the community is so active.